dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 multiple) addresses on the [OFAC list], suggesting to law enforcement that you are part of a criminal network.
-Or publicly announcing that any money you receive will be forwarded to every address on this list, possibly incriminating the sender (as well as yourself).
+Or publicly announcing that any money you receive will be forwarded to every address on this list, possibly incriminating any sender (as well as yourself).

 ### Bad for Everyone Else